OriStitch: A Machine Embroidery Workflow to Turn Existing Fabrics into Self-Folding 3D Textiles: Introduction

-We propose OriStitch, a partially automated workflow to turn existing fabrics into self-folding structures through embroidery.
-Inherent to machine embroidery and the use of heat shrinking threads, this method is compatible with most existing off-the-shelf textiles, unlike weaving or knitting where a new textile is created from scratch, or relying on textiles that exhibit rare properties.
-The hinge tucks away material between faces when heat-actuated through the use of a shrinking thread, similar to \textit{4D Embroidery}~\cite{4DEmbroidery-Ayesha-Nabila-2023}.
+We propose OriStitch, an end-to-end workflow to turn existing fabrics into self-folding structures through embroidery.
+Inherent to machine embroidery, this method is compatible with most existing off-the-shelf textiles, unlike weaving or knitting where a new textile is created from scratch, or relying on textiles that exhibit rare properties.
+Oristitch hinges tuck away material between faces when heat-actuated through the use of a shrinking thread, similar to \textit{4D Embroidery}~\cite{4DEmbroidery-Ayesha-Nabila-2023}.
 The specific design of OriStitch hinges allows them to fully close and lock in place.
 By laying out hinges on a 2D sheet and closing them, OriStitch allows converting flat-fabricated sheets into 3D structure.
-To support the laying out of hinges, we make an extension to \textit{Origamizer}~\cite{Tachi2010:Origamizer} to convert 3D meshes into fabrication-ready stitch patterns.
+We develop an Oristitch software tool based on \textit{Origamizer}~\cite{Tachi2010:Origamizer} to automatically convert 3D meshes (OBJ) to stitch patterns, and compute an efficient division into hoops for fabrication.
+Exported files can directly be sent to laser cutters and embroidery machines.
 The resulting workflow allows creating 3D structures such as the cap shown in Figure 1 as well as other custom textiles like the vase cover and handbag shown in Figure~\ref{fig:applications}.
 OriStitch integrates well with other textile manipulation techniques, such as quilting, embroidery, or sewing, allowing it to fit in with existing production workflows without reducing the expressiveness of design.

 Through technical validation, we find that OriStitch hinges fabricate and fold reliably using a range of materials (suede leather, cork, Neoprene, and felt).
-Our proposed software tool successfully converted 23/28 models found in related papers~\cite{curveups-ruslan-guseinov-TOG17, narumi2023inkjet, inverse-design-inflatable-julian-panetta-TOG21,shrink-and-morph-David-Jourdan-TOG23} to machine instructions.
-With this contribution, we take a small step to make the workflow of machine embroidery self-folding structures more accessible.
-The improved software support may allow fashion designers and discretionary users who are not mathematically inclined to design more elaborate patterns.
+Our software tool successfully converted 26/28 models found in related papers~\cite{curveups-ruslan-guseinov-TOG17, narumi2023inkjet, inverse-design-inflatable-julian-panetta-TOG21,shrink-and-morph-David-Jourdan-TOG23} to machine instructions.
+With this contribution, we take a step to make the workflow of machine embroidery self-folding structures more accessible.
+The improved software support may allow fashion designers and discretionary users to design more elaborate patterns and advance the complexity of what they can make.